fsuim/Telemetry_Platform_Testbed/README.md

 ## License and reuse

 Use the repository according to its license.
-When reusing the platform or generated artifacts, document the exact run matrix, telemetry rates, replay windows, software commit, and analysis command so that results remain reproducible.